 Set A Risk/Reward Ratio

-Let’s look at the EUR/BP pair in action
+Let’s look at the EUR/BP pair in price action

 If you want to know more about setting stops, limit orders and other kinds of market orders look up Forex Basics – Top to Bottom Part II